-With the October/November announcements, IBM i now supports a new type of removable media.
+IBM i added support for a new type of removable media late in 2012.
 Removable spinning disk (RDX) has become reliable and relatively fast, and can be used as a cost competitive save restore device.
 Prior to this support, removable media was either Tape or Optical.
-IBM calls this new type of device Removable Mass Storage (RMS).
+IBM called this new type of device Removable Mass Storage (RMS).

 RDX cartridges are very reliable, they are ruggedized to withstand a drop from up to 0.9 meters (36 in.) without damage, and they never need cleaning.
 A cartridge can be placed in either a USB or SATA dock to access the data.

 Save/restore operations are done just as with a DVD, for example SAVLIB DEV(RMS01).
 Because it is an optical class device, you can also use IFS to manage data, e.g. WRKLNK OBJ(‘/QOPT/RDXVOL’).
 Commands are the normal optical storage commands (WRKOPTVOL, INZOPT, etc.).
-The IBM i 7.1 Information Center has a new section on Removable Mass Storage (RMS).
+The IBM i Knowledge Center has a section on Removable Mass Storage (RMS).

 Rather than create all new commands, we recognize that the media is random-access and spins, with fixed size physical blocks.
 That is similar to optical devices, so RMS devices are “optical class” devices to IBM i.
 RDX Docks are available as CEC installed SATA devices on 6.1.1, or as SATA or USB devices on 7.1 with Technology Refresh 5.
 Cartridges may be from 320GB to 1TB.
 Hardware details are available.

 IBM i 6.1.1 support reports the dock as a 632A (generic DVD) when directly attached, and as a 632C (virtualized DVD) when a client.